 Prior to 2017, we relied almost exclusively on the direct-sales model to market our platform.
 In order to continue to build our business, we plan to continue to develop partnerships to support our sales efforts through referrals and co-selling arrangements.
 Our efforts to develop relationships with partners are still at an early stage, we have generated limited revenue through these relationships to date, and we cannot assure you that we will be able to develop and maintain successful partnerships or that these partners will be successful in marketing and selling our platform or solutions based upon our platform.
 Identifying partners, negotiating and supporting relationships with them and maintaining relationships requires a significant commitment of time and resources that may not yield a significant return on our investment.
 We expect that our partners will have only limited commitments to dedicate resources to marketing and promoting our solutions.
-In addition, our competitors may be more effective in providing incentives to our partners or prospective partners, or if these partners are unsuccessful in marketing or selling our solutions or are unable or unwilling to devote sufficient resources to these activities, our ability to compete in the marketplace or to grow our revenue could be impaired and our operating results may suffer.
+In addition, our competitors may be more effective in providing incentives to our partners or prospective partners to favor their products or services over our solutions.
+If we are unsuccessful in establishing or maintaining our relationships with partners, or if these partners are unsuccessful in marketing or selling our solutions or are unable or unwilling to devote sufficient resources to these activities, our ability to compete in the marketplace or to grow our revenue could be impaired and our operating results may suffer.
 Further, new or emerging technologies, technological trends or changes in customer requirements may result in certain third parties de-emphasizing their dealings with us or becoming potential competitors in the future.